TimBurg/MA_thesis_markdown/source/07_theory.md

 For the static case treated here, the deformation is time independent.
 The deformation and displacement mappings are required to be two times continuously differentiable but this reqirement can be relaxed in the variational formulation of the equations.
 I denote the coordinates in the reference configuration with $x$ and and those in the deformed configuration with $x^\varphi = \varphi(x)$.
-In engineering Textbooks those coordinates are sometimes referred to as Lagrange- and Euler-coordinates respectively.
+In engineering textbooks those coordinates are sometimes referred to as Lagrange- and Euler-coordinates respectively.

-The elasticity theory is then build on the follwowing two contibutions from Cauchy of which the second is fundamental to continuum dynamics:
+The elasticity theory is then build on the following two contributions from Cauchy of which the second is fundamental to continuum dynamics:

 1. Axiom of force balance:

    Given volume- and surface-force-densities as $f^\varphi$ and $g^\varphi$  in the deformed configuration then for every subset
    $A^\varphi \subset \Omega$ the following equality holds:
    $$\int_{A^\varphi} f^\varphi(x^\varphi) dx^\varphi + \int_{\partial A^\varphi} t^\varphi(x^\varphi,n^\varphi)da^\varphi = 0$$
-   Here, $dx^\varphi$ and $da^\varphi$ are the volume and surface elements in the deformed configuration, $n^\varphi$ is the surface-unit-normal and $t^\varphi$ is the cauchy stress vectorfield:
+   Here, $dx^\varphi$ and $da^\varphi$ are the volume and surface elements in the deformed configuration, $n^\varphi$ is the surface-unit-normal and $t^\varphi$ is the Cauchy stress vectorfield defined as:
    $$t^\varphi:\Omega \times \mathbb{S}_1 \mapsto \mathbb{R}^3 \quad where \quad \mathbb{S}_1 := \{v \in \mathbb{R}^3\:|\: \lVert v \rVert = 1 \}$$
-   Note that the cauchy stress vector $t^\varphi$ depends on the given Volume $A$ only through the normal vector at a surface point and that any surface-force dictated on part of $\partial A \cap \partial\Omega$ must be dispersed through the remaining part of $\partial A$.
+   Note that the Cauchy stress vector $t^\varphi$ depends on the given volume $A$ only through the normal vector at a surface point and that any surface-force dictated on part of $\partial A \cap \partial\Omega$ must be dispersed through the remaining part of $\partial A$.